-There are a wide range of issues under WTO rules that may be relevant to the CBAM overall, but the relationship with national treatment obligations (Article 3, Paragraph 2 of the GATT for domestic taxes, etc., and Article 3, Paragraph 4 of the GATT for domestic regulations) may be the most salient issue.
-Article 3, Paragraph 2 prohibits the imposition of domestic taxes and other charges on imported goods in excess of those applied on "like domestic products", and Article 3, Paragraph 4 stipulates that imported products should be given "treatment no less favorable" than like domestic products under domestic regulations.
-The EU CBAM is based on the EU-ETS, and Article 3, Paragraph 4 is likely to apply because the EU-ETS is likely to be considered a domestic regulation and not a domestic tax on goods.
+There are a wide range of issues under WTO rules that may be relevant to the CBAM overall, but the relationship with national treatment obligations (Article III: 2 of GATT for domestic taxes, etc., and Article III: 4 of GATT for domestic regulations) may be the most salient issue.
+Article III:2 prohibits the imposition of domestic taxes and other charges on imported goods in excess of those applied on "like domestic products", and Article III:4 stipulates that imported products should be given "treatment no less favorable" than like domestic products under domestic regulations.
+The EU CBAM is based on the EU-ETS, and Article III:4 is likely to apply because the EU-ETS is likely to be considered as a domestic regulation and not a domestic tax on goods.

 The EU CBAM refers to the EU-ETS and states that imports will be subject to the same level of burden as that of domestic products under the EU-ETS.
-However, since the CBAM to which imports are subject to is not the same system as the EU-ETS, it can be assumed that imported products may be placed at a disadvantage compared to domestic products.
+However, since the CBAM which imports are subject to is not the same system as the EU-ETS, it can be assumed that imported products may be placed at a disadvantage compared to domestic products.
 As an example, there are a wide array of options in which EU-ETS emission credits can be obtained by producers in the EU, including purchases in the EU-ETS market, over-the-counter trading, and the use of surpluses from past allowances, whereas CBAM certificates are only expected to be available for purchase at a single weekly price.
-In addition, although the details are not clear, as a matter of principle, the calculation method for carbon emissions in the manufacturing process of the eligible products will inevitably have to differ between the EU-ETS and the CBAM(in this context, it should be noted that the EU-ETS applies to facilities, while the CBAM will be applied to individual product imports), and it is difficult to deny the possibility that the imported products may be disadvantaged depending on the method used.
+In addition, although the details are not clear, as a matter of principle, the calculation method for carbon emissions in the manufacturing process of the eligible products will inevitably have to differ between the EU-ETS and the CBAM (in this context, it should be noted that the EU-ETS applies to facilities, while the CBAM will be applied to individual product imports), and it is difficult to deny the possibility that the imported products may be disadvantaged depending on the method used.

-Even if the CBAM constitutes a violation of national treatment obligations, they may be justified under the general exceptions articulated in Article 20 of the GATT, in particular Article 20(g) on the conservation of exhaustible natural resources (in this case, an unpolluted atmosphere).
+Even if the CBAM constitutes a violation of national treatment obligations, they may be justified under the general exceptions articulated in Article XX of GATT, in particular Article XX(g) on the conservation of exhaustible natural resources (in this case, an unpolluted atmosphere).
 In this case, however, the question is whether the CBAM is properly designed for the regulatory purpose of preventing carbon leakage for environmental protection.
 In the first instance, if the carbon intensity of imported products is equal to or lower than that of domestic products, there will be no carbon leakage associated with such imports, and thus no reason to impose a levy at the border in terms of environmental protection.
-Therefore, the relationship between the design and structure of the CBAM and its purpose, which is claimed to be environmental protection, can be questioned, as the design of the EU CBAM still requires the purchase of CBAM certificates even if the carbon intensity of the imported product is lower than that of the domestic product in the EU, unless the carbon intensity of the imported product is equal to zero.
+Therefore, the relationship between the design and structure of the CBAM and its purpose, which is claimed to be environmental protection, can be questioned, as the design of the EU CBAM may require the purchase of CBAM certificates (provided, however, that as described above, the amount equivalent to the carbon price paid in the country of origin and the amount equivalent to the free allowances under the EU-ETS are deducted from the number of CBAM certificates to be surrendered) even if the carbon intensity of the imported product is lower than that of the domestic product in the EU, unless the carbon intensity of the imported product is equal to zero.